The Ellen Wilkinson School for Girls

 The Ellen Wilkinson School for Girls is a comprehensive, foundation secondary school for 1400 girls aged 11–19 years, located in the London borough of Ealing.
 The school is named after Ellen Wilkinson, one of the first female MPs in Britain, and the first female Minister for Education.
-It is situated opposite North Ealing tube station and nearby West Acton tube station.
+It is near North Ealing tube station and West Acton tube station.

 History

 Grammar school

 It was known as Ealing County [Grammar] School for Girls.

 Comprehensive

-It became the Ellen Wilkinson School for Girls in 1974, a comprehensive school, from four schools – St Ann's Secondary Modern, the Wood End and The Grange schools.
+It became the Ellen Wilkinson School for Girls in 1974, a comprehensive school, from three schools – St Ann's Secondary Modern, the Wood End and The Grange schools.
 In April 1992 it became a grant-maintained school.
 In 1999 it became a foundation school.

 Academic

 The current Headteacher is Ms R Kruger, who became head teacher in 2014, succeeding Ms C Sydenham.

-It was awarded beacon status by the government in recognition of its academic excellence, and as a result became a specialist school for Science and Mathematics.
-Other particularly strong subjects within the school include English, Psychology, Media Studies, Art, Drama, Geography and Modern Languages.
-The school has raised standards consistently over the past five years (improving 5A*-C GCSE passes from 58% in 2003 to 76% in 2010,with 6th Form results consistently in the top 15% nationally) and currently appears in The Good Schools Guide, where it is described as 'Ealing's top performing non-selective school'.
-As a high-performing Specialist School, the school was recently awarded Training School status.

-GCSE results consistently outstrip national averages, and in 2010 A Level results showed the fourth highest average points score (735) of Ealing schools, the second highest of the non-selective schools in the borough.